westomopresto/Gardening/README.md

 No third party plugins used!!!

 ## Copyright
-You may use the code in this project for learning purposes.
+You may use the code in this project for learning purposes or demoing purposes!
+(commerical demoing is allowed)
-You may not profit using this code or project assets without permission from westonmitchell@live.com
+You are not permitted create a commercial game from this code or assets without persmission from westonmitchell@live.com